ejeschke/ginga/doc/FAQ.rst

           If that setting is "Off" then you have elected not to have Ginga apply Auto Levels when an image is loaded in that channel.
-Press 'a' in the image window to force an auto cut levels--it will use the new settings.
+Press 'a' in the image window to force an auto cut levels and it will use the new settings.

 No image shows in the display, and I get an error in the terminal about histogram and keyword "density".

-.. note:: You need a slightly newer version of NumPy.
+.. note:: You need a newer version of NumPy.

-          I recommend getting at least NumPy>1.9.
+          I recommend getting NumPy v1.9 or later.